Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 ARTICLE 13

-Section 1 APPORTIONMENT: The nine (9) Districts are defined as:
+Section 1 APPORTIONMENT: The three (3) Regions are defined as:

-Section 2 RE-APPORTIONMENT: Districts may be revised by written petition of agreement from the affected District Vice Presidents.
+Section 2 RE-APPORTIONMENT: Regions may be revised by written petition of agreement from the affected Region Vice Presidents.
 Such revisions require a two thirds majority vote of the Board of Directors.

 ARTICLE 14